-Oh the plans I have for this project.
-It’s a toddler backpack tutorial and it’s perfect for things like trips on airplanes or to Grandma’s house or to preschool or daycare (it can be a preschool backpack too).
+You’ve got to love something cute like this!
+It’s a toddler backpack pattern and it’s perfect for things like trips on airplanes or to Grandma’s house or to preschool or daycare (it can be a preschool backpack too).
 And it’s adorable and kid friendly and fun.
-But subscribe to this blog if you want to see some future plans for this guy.
-I’ve got ideas.

 Perfect for little people!